Brandon Fusco: College career

 After enrolling at Slippery Rock in 2006, Fusco spent his freshman season as a red shirt on the scout team, where he played offensive tackle.
 In 2007 spring drills, Fusco shifted to center.
 As a sophomore, Fusco received All-American honorable mention, All Super Region I and All Pennsylvania State Athletic Conference first-team honors.
 He started all eleven games at center, delivering ten touchdown-resulting blocks for a unit that rushed for 29 scores.
 His efforts help Slippery Rock rank second in the conference with an average of 484.14 yards per game.

 Fusco received All-American, All-Region and All-PSAC first-team accolades as a junior.
 Named the team captain, he also received squad MVP honors.
 He led the PSAC Western Division with 98 knockdowns and eleven touchdown-resulting blocks, despite the team's lack of a strong aerial game that ranked 59th in the nation.
 It was his drive blocking skills that helped the team finish fifth nationally in rushing (239.54 ypg) and seventh in total offense (456.69 ypg).

 He became the 19th player in school history to garner All-American first-team honors more than once in a career, as the 2010 Gene Upshaw Award winner and team captain captured All-PSAC honors for the third consecutive year.
 With a limited passing game, The Rock again relied on his drive blocking skills to place tenth in the Division II ranks with an average of 247.38 yards per game rushing.
 He capped off an excellent career by becoming the first player in school history to compete in the Senior Bowl.

 Professional career

+Pre-draft

 Along with Will Rackley, Ben Ijalana, and David Arkin, Fusco was considered one of the best small-school offensive line prospects.

-After a strong performance at the Senior Bowl and the NFL Combine, Fusco was drafted by the Minnesota Vikings in the sixth round, 172nd overall, in the 2011 NFL Draft.

 Minnesota Vikings

-Fusco played in three games of his rookie campaign.
+After a strong performance at the Senior Bowl and the NFL Combine, Fusco was selected by the Minnesota Vikings in the sixth round, 172nd overall, in the 2011 NFL draft.
+He played in three games of his rookie campaign.
 During his second season he started all 16 regular season games.

 On September 6, 2014, the Vikings signed Fusco to a five-year, $25 million contract extension.

 On February 10, 2017, Fusco was released by the Vikings.